tarrend/Space_Blocks_Arcade/README.md

 Aliens will spawn every 25 seconds and fire a laser at the player at a certain point (unless they are destroyed before they are able to fire).
 Aliens too also have a chance to be golden, regular aliens give 5 score while golden aliens give 50.

-Colliding with a laser that an alien fires also results in a loss of all score.
+Colliding with a laser that an alien fires also results in a loss of all score like colliding with a meteor.

 (The gameplay entry will be updated when new gameplay mechanics are added or changed)